 Enjoy cruising through the scenic countryside as you travel to Meadowbrooke Gourds.
-The largest gourd manufacturer in the country, this family-owned business grows, cleans and crafts gourd-eous creations.
+The largest gourd manufacturer in the country, this family-owned business grows, cleans, and crafts gourd-eous creations.
 Behind-the-scene tours are given every Tuesday, but even a stroll through the whimsical store will show why this hidden gem was featured on the Discovery Channel's Dirty Jobs.
 Meadowbrooke also offers several make-your-own gourd classes throughout the year.

 No artisan craft tour would be complete without stopping for a sweet temptation at Brittle Bark.
 Featured on the Rachel Ray Show, this unique manufacturer creates gourmet chocolates and their signature Brittle Bark.
 The more unusual offerings include chocolate dipped cookies, chips, rice krispie treats, and cheesecake.
 For an extra special treat, plan your visit to coincide with one of their chocolatier classes.
 Your chocolate purchases will pair nicely with the creative flavors of the honey wines at Larsen Meadworks, a cozy tasting room located next to Brittle Bark.

 End your day at Appalachian Brewing Company.
-This brewpub has a handful of locations scattered throughout Central PA and features hand-crafted beer brewed on premise, as well as a different seasonal beer each month.
-Make an appointment for a tour, or have dinner.
+This brewpub has a handful of locations scattered throughout Central PA and features flagship brews as well as new seasonal specialty brews throughout the year.
 The menu offers a fun variety of modern favorites with a twist, as well as a smattering of huge burgers, including The Original Harrisburger.

 Make it a Weekend

 Visit the Sweetest Place on Earth to learn how the iconic Hershey Bar is manufactured at Hershey's Chocolate World.
 Your free tour includes everything from singing cows to a free chocolate sample at the end.
 Browse the giant gift store for unusual and hard-to-find chocolate flavors and giant, five-pound, Hershey Bars.

 Take a self-guided tour, or reserve your spot on a guided tour, at Tröegs Brewing Company.
 Either way, you'll learn how the beer is fermented and bottled, and enjoy a tasting of their signatures beers.